 The proof-of-work equivalent days is an interesting metric though it should not be construed as a reasonable attack that we should be worried about.
 Theoretically an attacker could have 1,000% of the total network hashrate or more and perform various block reorganization and double spending attacks.
 Practically, of course, there are physical limitations to acquiring that level of hardware and electricity.

-In terms of general ecosystem security, 2021 was an amazing year!
+In terms of general ecosystem security, 2022 was an amazing year!
 Major hacks cause loss in confidence in the system and can serve as major setbacks even though they have nothing to do with the protocol or network security.
+Of course, the flip side is that 2022 saw a multitude of losses due to fraud and poor risk management by trusted third parties... which ought to make folks more bullish on self custody!

-Physical attacks tend to be correlated with the exchange rate; we saw a doubling of both in 2021.
+Physical attacks tend to be correlated with the exchange rate; the bear market has reduced the risk of attack (for now.)

 Cost of Node Operation